 - Hispanoproclividad: The countries fitting this category choose Spanish as a second language for practical reasons: Brazil because of its Mercosur agreement and development or China because of its business prospects with South America.

-Above all, the panorama looks promising for Spanish.
-Everyone dedicated to the teaching and diffusion of Spanish hopes that this third group continues to grow and make Spanish the second most studied language in the world.
+With all of this, the future looks promising for the Spanish language.
+Everyone dedicated to the teaching and diffusion of Spanish hopes that this last group continues to grow and make Spanish the second most studied language in the world.